cpen333/cpen333.github.io/_labs/cplusplus.md

 - Modify your code so that rather than returning a copy of the car's state, `getState(...)` returns a *pointer* to the internal state.
 You may need change other code to access position/velocity using the `->` operator.

 Whenever you create an instance of a class like you would any other primitive variable type, it allocates and stores the object on the [stack](http://gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html).
 For small objects, this is usually fine.
 If, however, your objects are quite large, or you are creating a lot of them, it's much more efficient to create them on the [heap](http://gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html).
-The heap also allows you to create dynamically sized memory blocks.
+The heap also allows you to create dynamically sized memory blocks, whereas objects on the stack must have a size known at compile-time.

-1. Modify the `highway.cpp` program to instead create cars on the heap.
+- Modify the `highway.cpp` program to create cars on the heap and store the pointers directly into a single array or vector (i.e. there is no more need for having four separate storage containers).
 There are several ways you can accomplish this:
    ```cpp
    Car* cars1[100];                  // a fixed-size array of 100 car pointers
    Car** cars2 = new Car*[100];      // a dynamic array of 100 car pointers
    std::vector<Car*> cars3(100);     // a vector filled with 100 car pointers
    ```
-   Note that if you create a sized vector like the third option above, do not add items using `vector.push_back(...)` since the vector already contains 100 items.
+   If you create a sized vector like the third option above, do not add items using `vector.push_back(...)` since the vector already contains 100 items.
 You can assign the pointers directly just as if it were an array:
    ```cpp
    for (int i=0; i<100; ++i) {
      cars1[i] = new Prius();   // fixed-size array